gigodata/gigodata.github.io/README.md

 * proprietary research datasets
 * internal development systems
-* production software for future GIGO Data platforms
+* production software for future GIGO Data™ platforms

-Instead, the repository serves as a **stable publication surface for concepts, governance statements, and frameworks** associated with the GIGO Data initiative.
+Instead, the repository serves as a **stable publication surface for concepts, governance statements, and frameworks** associated with the GIGO Data™ initiative.

 Updates occur when new materials are published on the website.